Kzarama/machine_learning/README.md

 - Model: define a relationship between features and labels.
 - Training: give a dataset at the model and allow that the model learn with the data with label.
 - Inference: use the model for predictions.
+- Learning rate: is a parameter of adjustment that determine the size of the steps in each iteration while moving toward a minimum of a loss function

 ---

 ## PyTorch

 Framework that use tensors

+---

+## Training and loss

+### Training

+Stochastic gradient descent (SGD): reach at the minimum loss with the use of the learning rate